shashiX07/Niblie/README.md

 5. Click **Load Unpacked** and select the extracted folder
 6. Niblie is now active!
 You’ll see the floating badge on any page.

+📁 **During initial setup, a file named `NiblieId.txt` will be downloaded automatically.**
+This file contains your extension's unique ID.
+Please **keep it safe**, especially if you plan to repackage or migrate the extension in the future.

 ### 2. Clone from GitHub (Recommended for Devs)

 ```bash